Home

 This is the last stop of the Gornergrat train, opened in 1898, which climbs almost 1500m.
 At the terminus (3,089 m above sea level) on the south-western tip of the ridge is a hotel.

-Gorner Glacier
+Gornergrat Glacier

-No big hotels
+Zermatt - no big hotels

 Zermatt allows no big hotels, or chain stores, which is just one of the many reasons to fall in love with Zermatt at first sight.

-Vispa
+Vispa - Zermatt

-The river Vispa runs right through town.
+The river Vispa runs right trough town.

-Forest fun park
+Forest fun park - Zermatt

-If you like to try something else after a nice walk in the Matterhorn valley, more excitement, just a feeling of fear in total security... then visit this park!
+If you like to try something else after a nice walk in the Matterhorn valley, more excitement, just a feeling of fear in total security... then visit this park

 400 km of hiking trails